-13.1.2.6 "M" packages shall be placed where the highest temperatures are expected.
+13.1.2.6 "M" packages shall be placed where the highest temperatures are expected (for examples see figure 13).
 These places may be different for the storage temperatures, energy-consumption and temperature rise tests.

-13.1.2.7 Door shelves, sections and compartments shall also be loaded with as many packages as possible.
+13.1.2.7 Door shelves and compartments shall also be loaded with as many packages as possible.
 Packages shall be placed in such a position that the free air spaces between the packages and the inner surface of the door and between the packages and the retainer are equal.
 In the case of door shelves and compartments, the packages may, if necessary, be placed on end.
-However, 125 g packages shall only be placed flat.
-Spacers may be used to maintain the stability of the stacks (see 13.1.2.5).
+However, 125 g packages shall only be placed flat and shall not be used as vertical wedges.